shown in other instead.

 Multi-threaded Update of Nodes#

 Nodes are updated in the multi-threaded mode, which can substantially increase performance.
-For example, this can be very handy when a big number of particle systems are rendered in the world.
+For example, this can be very handy when a big number of particle systems or dynamic meshes are rendered in the world.

 Asynchronous update of nodes in the world depends on their type and hierarchy.
 It's important to take this into consideration for the most performance-demanding projects.